-- The First Line of Defence consists of operations managers, who assume risks and possess the controls. - The actuarial, compliance and risk management functions, as well as the Internal Control System, dependent on this last, make up the "Second Line of Defence", that supervise the First Line of Defence within the framework of the policies and limits established by the Board of Directors, and report to the Management Committee. - Internal Audit is the Third Line of Defence, and independently guarantees the appropriateness and efficacy of the internal control system and of corporate governance.
+- a.
+The "First Line of Defence" is made up of the operational managers who take on the risks and possess the controls. - b.
+The Actuarial, Compliance and Risk Management Functions, as well as the Internal Control System, dependent on the latter, form the "Second Line of Defence", which supervises the First Line of Defence according to the Policies and limits determined by the Board of Directors, and informs to the Management Committee. - c.
+The "Third Line of Defence" consists of Internal Audit which, from its independence, guarantees the suitability and effectiveness of the internal control system and the Corporate Governance.